hypatia-of-sva/alad/README.md

 The ALC_INVALID_VALUE-Error-State of alcGetProcAddress is not being checked.
 If a functionality you expect to be present isn't working, you might want to check the spelling of the strings in the internal "_alad_load_alc_functions" function.

-Dependencies for compilation: Kernel32.dll on Windows and -ldl on Unix for the default initialization.